AndreeASJ/NeedleSemiconwest/README.md

 ## 🌟 Overview

-**NeedleSemiconwest** is an immersive 3D interactive experience developed by EISENHOLZ for SemiconWest, showcasing cutting-edge semiconductor technology and industrial equipment.
+**NeedleSemiconwest v2.0** is an enhanced immersive 3D interactive experience developed by EISENHOLZ for SemiconWest, showcasing cutting-edge semiconductor technology and industrial equipment.
+This updated version features improved performance, optimized assets, and enhanced user experience.
 Built with Unity and exported using Needle Engine, this project demonstrates the power of real-time 3D graphics in modern web browsers for industrial applications.

 ## 🚀 Live Demo